-Three classes complete the program, and students are trained in clowning techniques, and explore the art of surprise, playfulness and self discovery.
+Three courses complete the program, and students are trained in clowning techniques, and explore the art of surprise, playfulness and self discovery.
 Classes are a combination of lectures, interactive activities, and supervised practicum experience.
-The small classes are a supportive environment to learn new things often outside one's comfort zone.
+Small classes are a supportive environment to learn new things often outside one's comfort zone.

 Students gain an understanding of ageing and the dementia process.
 In addition, working closely with long-term care homes, the practicum provides an opportunity for the Caring Clown to gain hands-on experience.
 Students submit written journals outlining their practicum involvement and undergo a final interview with the course instructor.

 After completing the program, there are also training workshops offered throughout the year to help further develop skills as a caring clown i.e. clown character, music, movement and dance.